movementkitchen/website/src/pages/movement-coaching/index.md

 In professional sports, each injured athlete receives a personalised support with an aim of returning to play quickly and fully recovered.
 So the rehab needs to be smart, focused and effective - setting clear milestones and reaching them one by one until the final goal.

-But what if we apply this model to let's say postnatal recovery?
+But what if we apply this model to, let's say, postnatal recovery?
 Or after having thrown out your back gardening?
 So, instead of going for a massage or one-off session at the physio you would go through a solid rehab plan where we will work out:

 1. What is going on?
 2. What was the mechanism of injury (and how to avoid it happening again)?